Social Media Week

 All units, departments and organizations at Kansas State University are invited to take part in K-State Social Media Week.
 Send inquiries to Prof. Jana Thomas.

-In our inaugural year, nearly 500 K-State students registered and attended to learn more about social media careers, personal branding and influencing, collaboration on social media, content creation, and more.
+In the past two years of K-State Social Media Week, 450 - 500 K-State register for and attend to learn more about social media careers, personal branding and influencing, collaboration on social media, content creation, and more.

 Hear from some of our event partners, collaborators, and attendees: